cvjena/nice-core/core/tutorial/doc/05_vecmat.md

-# Tutorial 05 - Linear Algebra
+# Tutorial 05 - Vectors and Matrices
 ## Vectors
 NICE provides the generic _VectorT<>_ class for vector data storage and calculations.